sayanchowdhury/words.yudocaa.in/content/fitness/index.md

 title = "Hope"
 +++

-A thread to lose weight, and see a healthier as I me.
+A thread to lose weight, and see a healthier version of me, v2021.6?.
 This is inspired from closely following [Priyanka](https://priyankasaggu11929.github.io/fitness.html) and [Jason](https://cb.janusworx.com/notice/A0SCk8KhBHOfqEOURU)

 In the ending months of 2020, I started with regularly doing a form of excercise be